PrateekB18/crypto_dashboard/README.md

 Dash application to fetch crypto data from binance and make a candlestick chart for different cryptocurrencies to determine price movement against AUD.

+To use the script update your API key and Secret Key in keys.py

 <b>Cryptocurrencies available</b>

 Bitcoin, Ethereum, Ripple, Dogecoin, Shiba Inu, Uniswap, Tron, Chainlink, Solana, Beam, Decentraland, Cardano